Chapter 16.20

 o.
 Sites intended for conditional uses within the underlying zone, such as commercial sites or other business establishments.

-B. Landscaping Plan.
-A landscaping plan, prepared and stamped by a licensed landscape architect, indicating the location, spacing, types and sizes of landscaping elements, existing trees if any, and showing compliance with the landscaping or buffering requirements of the appropriate zoning district.
+B. Landscaping and Parks Plan.
+A landscaping plan, prepared and stamped by a licensed landscape architect, indicating the size and location of proposed parks and open spaces.
 The landscaping plan shall include, at a minimum, the following information:

-1. The location and dimension of all existing and proposed structures (when feasible), property lines, easements, parking lots, power lines, rights-of-way, ground signs, refuse areas, and lighting.
+1. The location and dimension of all existing and proposed structures, property lines, easements, parking lots, rights-of-way, amenities, and lighting.

-2. The plant names (both botanical and common name), location, quantity, and size of all existing and proposed plants.
+2. The plant names (both botanical and common name), location, quantity, and size of all existing and proposed plants and trees.

-5. Proposed and existing fences and identification of the fencing materials.
+4. Proposed and existing fences and identification of the fencing materials, color, and design.

-6. A summarization of the total percentage of landscaped areas, domestic turf grasses, and drought-tolerant plant species.
+5. A summary of the total percentage of landscaped areas, domestic turf grasses, and drought-tolerant plant species.

 C. Ownership Affidavit.
 An affidavit (certificate of clear title) that the applicant is the owner, the equitable owner, or authorized by the owner in writing to make application for the proposed development.

 D. Water Rights.
-Water rights documentation showing availability of water rights sufficient to serve the development.
+Water rights documentation showing availability of water rights sufficient to serve the development, or acknowledgement in the form of a signed letter that the developer intends and commits to purchase water from the city.

 F. Grading, Drainage, and Erosion Plan.
 A grading, drainage, and erosion plan shall be submitted.
 The report shall contain the drainage basin map and a plan view of the overall storm water system.
 The grading, drainage, and erosion plan shall address the following issues: description of features and hydrological conditions; drainage basin and subbasin; drainage facility design criteria; infrastructure design criteria; grading plan; and erosion control.
 Specifically, the report shall contain at a minimum the following information: